MITx-CTL-SC4x/sc3x-1t2025-case-study/README.md

 # SC3x 1T2025 | Case Study

-## Template
+## Templates

-See `template_apps/README.md` for instructions and links to documentation and other resources for the template.
+See `template_apps/README.md` for instructions and links to documentation and other resources for the using the template codebase.

 ## To Do